stryker-mutator/stryker-mutator.github.io/blog/2022-09-06-announcing-incremental-mode.md

 ## 🔮 What's next

 Please try out incremental mode and let us know what you think.
 We would love to hear from you!
+You can take a look at the [incremental documentation page](../../docs/stryker-js/incremental).
 Also, look at the [6.2 release notes](https://github.com/stryker-mutator/stryker-js/releases/tag/v6.2.0) to see the complete list of changes in 6.2.

 In the medium term, we'll be working on supporting more test runners and implementing performance improvements in the typescript checker.
 We maintain a [🛣 roadmap on github](https://github.com/stryker-mutator/stryker-js/wiki/Roadmap), so you can always see what we're actively working on.